tablelandnetwork/docs/docs/smart-contracts/row-level-access.md

         }

         // For all others, we'll let anyone insert but have controls on the update
-        // First, establish WHERE clauses (i.e., where the address it the caller) string[] memory whereClause = new string[](1);
+        // First, establish WHERE clauses (i.e., where the address is the caller) string[] memory whereClause = new string[](1);
         whereClause[0] = string.concat(
             "address=",